quratulainrawn/GeoBus-Navigator/README.md

 # Smart-School-Bus-Tracking-and-routes-detail
-The "Smart School Bus Tracking and routes detail." project aims to improve the efficiency and convenience of university bus transportation for students and staff by utilizing geolocation technology.
+The "GeoBus Navigator" project aims to improve the efficiency and convenience of university bus transportation for students and staff by utilizing geolocation technology.

 **Introduction:**
-The "Smart School Bus Tracking and routes detail" project aims to improve the efficiency and convenience of university bus transportation for students and staff by utilizing geolocation technology.
+The "GeoBus Navigator"  project aims to improve the efficiency and convenience of university bus transportation for students and staff by utilizing geolocation technology.
 The project utilizes GPS technology to provide real-time tracking of university buses and their routes, allowing users to easily view the location and estimated arrival time of their bus.
 Additionally, the project provides detailed information on all bus routes and the drivers assigned to each route, allowing users to make more informed decisions about their transportation options.
+The  project aims to improve the efficiency and convenience of university bus transportation for students and staff by utilizing geolocation technology.
+The project utilizes GPS technology to provide real-time tracking of university buses and their routes, allowing users to easily view the location and estimated arrival time of their bus.
+Additionally, the project provides detailed information on all bus routes and the drivers assigned to each route, allowing users to make more informed decisions about their transportation options.

 **Problem Statement:**
-The problem that the "Smart School Bus Tracking and routes detail" project aims to address is the lack of visibility and accessibility of information regarding university bus transportation for students and staff.
+The problem that the "GeoBus Navigator"  project aims to address is the lack of visibility and accessibility of information regarding university bus transportation for students and staff.
 Specifically, new students often struggle to learn the bus routes from their homes to the university and the driver details, and are unable to track the location of their bus, leading to missed buses and difficulty with transportation planning.
 Additionally, current students and staff may not have access to real-time information about bus location and estimated arrival times, making it difficult to plan their commutes.
 This project is aimed to provide a solution by creating a real-time bus tracking system, which will allow students and staff to view the location and estimated arrival time of their bus, as well as detailed information on all bus routes and the drivers assigned to each route.
 This will help the students and staff to plan their commutes, and increase their transportation efficiency.

 **Objectives:**